timescale/docs/_troubleshooting/timescaledb/invalid-attribute-reindex-hypertable.md

 * Copy this comment at the top of every troubleshooting page -->

-You might see this error if your hypertables indexes have become very large.
+You might see this error if your hypertable indexes have become very large.
 To resolve the problem, reindex your hypertables with this command:

 ```sql